High School Hair Wars: 1960s Casper board suspends boy's education

 Wyoming and the nation

-Other schools around Wyoming, too, may have had rules against long hair for boys; yearbooks for high schools in Cody and Cheyenne have photos of boys with short hair, but a few years later, many boys have hair covering their ears and eyebrows, as well as sideburns and mustaches.
+Yearbooks for high schools in Cody and Cheyenne from the early 1970s show photos of many boys with hair covering their ears and eyebrows, as well as sideburns and mustaches.
 This may reflect the same social trend toward long hair mentioned at the 1970 Casper-Midwest School Board meeting.

 Although the Supreme Court’s 1970 refusal to hear the Wisconsin case settled the question for Casper and Midwest schools, the hair-length debate has never stopped, sometimes leading to litigation.
 In January 2019, the mother of a first-grader who wore dreadlocks to his Texas school refused to require her son to cut his hair after school officials invoked their rules against long hair.